 Kapolei is a great option for where to stay in Hawaii if you’re traveling with kids.
 Not only do many of the hotels offer family and adjoining rooms, but you’re less than 10 minutes away from Ko Olina.

-If you’re hoping to give your kids a magical Disney Aulani experience without breaking the bank, staying in Kapolei and visiting Aulani during the day is a great alternative.
-I would only recommend staying in Kapolei if you absolutely plan to rent a car while on the island.
+If you hope to give your kids a magical Disney Aulani experience without breaking the bank, staying in Kapolei and visiting Aulani during the day is a great alternative.
+I would only recommend staying in Kapolei if you plan to rent a car while on the island.

-While you can access public transportation in Kapolei, you’ll have to change buses in downtown Honolulu if you want to reach Waikiki Beach, the east side of the island, and the North Shore.
+While you can access public transportation in Kapolei, you’ll have to change buses in downtown Honolulu to reach Waikiki Beach, the island’s east side, and the North Shore.
 This will make your journey much longer than if you were to drive.
 But this is the trade-off for more affordable accommodation options.

 Top things to do in Kapolei include: